 If you’re insured in Quebec, there are a couple of things to keep in mind in the event you have to file an auto claim.
 While having two insurance plans might be confusing, we’re here to help guide you through the process.

 Did you get hurt or hurt someone in an accident, in Quebec or elsewhere in the world?
 No need to worry since Quebec’s public insurance plan – the SAAQ – has you covered.
-Check out
+Check out What you need to know about the SAAQ for more specific information on coverage.

 Here’s how you file a claim under this plan.